xbeat/Machine-Learning/README.md

 Input Embedding and Tokenization

 The first step in implementing a Transformer is converting text into numerical representations.
 We'll create a basic tokenizer and embedder that transforms input sequences into dense vectors while preserving positional information through sinusoidal encoding.

+## Python args and kwargs Explained with Code Examples

+Understanding \*args Parameter

+The \*args parameter allows functions to accept an arbitrary number of positional arguments by packing them into a tuple.
+This powerful feature enables flexible function definitions where the exact number of input arguments is unknown at design time.

 ## NLP Models for Sentiment Analysis in Python